 A coco-pop cappuccino, a lucky charms milkshake, a pop-tart ice cream sandwich?
 Or maybe you want a snack like cornflakes mac ‘n’ cheese, or a cereal dish called ‘Unicorn poop’ (lucky charms served with bubble-gum milk)?
 This cereal-themed café shouts nostalgia as it brings all your childhood cereals together in a 90s themed café that serves these extravagant drinks and snacks.
 You’ll be sure to get a sugar rush after trying their colourful selection.
 They even serve cereal-themed cocktails.
 The café is a 15-minute walk from London Metropolitan University and easily accessible via the Underground from other universities.

 If you like our selection of cool coffee/tea spots in London, we have also written a blog on the cheapest food spots in London.
-If London is where you’ll be going to university and you need a shipping service for your bags/boxes that saves money and time, then look no further than Send My Bag!
+If London is where you’ll be going to university and you need a luggage forwarding service that saves money and time, then look no further than Send My Bag!

 Are you going to Manchester for university or are you already a student there and want to try cheap but tasty food?
 Send My Bag has put together a collection of food finds for you in Manchester.
 These eateries all serve up different cuisines from different cultures, but the one thing they have in common is their value for money.
 The fusion of food choices listed here fits well with Manchester as a multi-cultural city.
 It ranked 4th in the top student cities in the UK and was rated 4.6 for eating out by The Student Hut, so it’s only fitting that we share a blog on what the city has to offer.